eobermuhlner/big-math/docs/releases/next_release_note.md

 ## Use `DefaultBigDecimalMath` to avoid passing `MathContext`

-Due to popular demand a convenience class `DefaultBigDecimalMath` was added that provides mathematical function where the `MathContext` must not be passed every time.
+Due to popular demand a convenience class `DefaultBigDecimalMath` was added that provides mathematical functions where the `MathContext` must not be passed every time.

 The class `DefaultBigDecimalMath` is a wrapper around `BigDecimalMath` that passes always the same default `MathContext` to the